verxstudio/lab-css-spotify-clone/README.md

 ## Introduction

 Everybody likes music, right?
-So the odds are that you have heard of **Spotify**.
+So the odds are that you have heard of **music lite**.

 In this lab, we will be building a simplified version of the Spotify landing page: